-In the last 19 months, the NSW Return and Earn scheme has seen two billion drink containers recycled, with almost half of the adult population of NSW having participated in Return and Earn.
+In 2019, the NSW Return and Earn scheme saw 1.7 billion drink containers recycled, with almost half of the adult population of NSW having participated in Return and Earn.

 The scheme reports a 57 per cent reduction in eligible container litter volume around the state and the creation of more than 500 new jobs in the growing recycling and sustainability space.